PaulYiUBC/VaccinePassport/README.md

 - As a user, I want to be able to delete a vaccine record profile
 - As a user, I want to be able to edit a vaccine record
 - As a user, I want to be able to edit a vaccine record profile (e.g. Name of profile)
+- As a user, I want to check if any vaccines in my profile require a booster shot